OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/ConfigurationGuide.md

 the parsers return paths in its `Parse(byte[])` function.
 An example is provided below.

+If you don't know anything about your tablet, or if you're writing your own parser, it is recommended to start out with the `PassthroughReportParser` parser, as it does not directly parse data but instead just allows the Tablet Debugger to display the raw data.

+It is important to not get overzealous and pick a too specific parser before you've ensured that the tablet is initialized correctly.

 #### `XP_PenReportParser` example

 At the time of this writing, [`XP_PenReportParser`] can return 5 different